Remember to get milk while you're at the store, and more

 - The person will be added to your list and they’ll be able to manage your list along with you.

 Hide & Unhide Completed Tasks In Reminders

-In order to keep your user interface decluttered, the Reminders app hides all the tasks that you’ve marked as completed.
+To keep your user interface decluttered, the Reminders app hides all the tasks that you’ve marked as completed.
 Soon as you swipe off a task, it gets removed from the main list and moved over to a hidden completed tasks list.

 Many users might think that their completed tasks are deleted as the app doesn’t prominently show how to view completed tasks.
 However, that is not the case and you can view your finished tasks using an option in the app.

 - Select the list where your completed task was located.